sflinlab/2020-paper-CAF.idx/README.md

 # 2020-paper-CAF.idx

-### This repository is related to a manuscript published by Ko YC et al.
+### This repository is related to a manuscript submitted by Ko YC et al.
 #### Title: Index of cancer-associated fibroblasts is superior to epithelial–mesenchymal transition score in prognosis prediction
 * PubMed Link:
 * Article Link: